Keri Pickett

-Keri Pickett (born in 1959, Charleston, S.C.) is an American photographer, author and filmmaker.
+Keri Pickett (born 1959 in Charleston, South Carolina) is an American photographer, author and filmmaker.
 Pickett's work "pulls subjects from the edges of public awareness to the center of the frame".
 Pickett was first exposed to photography as a child through her figure-skater/photographer uncle Roy Blakey and years later, as an adult, she made a film about his life.

 She got her first camera when she was 8.
 However, it wasn't until she took photography classes at what was then-Moorhead State and began working in the darkroom that she realized her passion."I was hooked right away," she said.
 "I mean that was it: alchemy, the science, the magic.
 And I think I could have been a fine journalists had I never gone in to the art department," she said.
 "And I think my eye and my sentiment would have been very much the same, but my brain was very much shaped in the art department."